pedrohw12/etl-pipeline-aws/README.md

 This project showcases a minimal ETL pipeline built with NestJS and AWS services (S3, Lambda, and Glue).
 It follows the flow shown in the provided diagram:

-1. A file is uploaded to an S3 **landing** bucket.
+1. A file is uploaded to an S3 **landing** bucket, where the NestJS API can enrich the object with metadata (such as source and timestamp) and enforce a folder structure for raw data ingestion.
-2. The S3 `ObjectCreated` event invokes a Lambda function.
+2. The S3 `ObjectCreated` event invokes a Lambda function that logs the event payload, performs lightweight validation (file type, presence of metadata), and assembles the parameters required to start a downstream transformation.
-3. The Lambda function triggers an AWS Glue job.
+3. The Lambda function then triggers an AWS Glue job, injecting the source bucket/key, the destination bucket, and any contextual arguments so Glue can locate the raw file and persist results under a predictable prefix.
-4. The Glue job processes the file and writes the transformed data to a second S3 bucket.
+4. The Glue job reads the raw records, applies transformations (e.g., normalising fields, deriving uppercase names, tagging each record as processed), and writes the enriched dataset to the **transformed** S3 bucket ready for analytics or further pipelines.

 The NestJS application focuses on orchestrating and observing this pipeline.
 It exposes endpoints that let you upload demo data, invoke the Lambda, and query Glue job runs.
 Sample code for the Lambda handler and the Glue job script is included.